"If anything substandard reaches student, take a photo & send on my Whatsapp number, Edu secy Andhra Praveen Prakash

 In its latest episode (sixth), here is what the Principal Secretary of Education Andhra Pradesh Praveen Prakash said.

-He said that this year through the programme,” I am fervently making an appeal that if any headmaster, teacher, or parent finds that the school kit, whether it is the bag, shoes, uniforms, books or any other thing you find to be sub-standard it should be immediately brought to my notice.”
+He said that this year through the programme,” I am fervently making an appeal that if any headmaster, teacher, or parent finds that the school kit, whether it is the bag, shoes, uniforms, books or any other thing they find is sub-standard it should be immediately brought to my notice.”

 “The schools are reopening on June 12.
 The students will get their textbooks, notebooks, dictionary, bag, etc If anything is found to be amiss in terms of quality, immediately click a picture of it and Whatsapp it to me.”